anne-urai/human_ibl_snapshots/README.md

 What the code does:
 This code helps to retrieve the data that is saved on git lab via Pavlovia.
-The experiment that the data is taken from can be found here: https://gitlab.pavlovia.org/Anninas/human_ibl_piloting
+The experiment that the data is taken from can be found here: https://gitlab.pavlovia.org/Anninas/human_ibl_piloting.
+For more information about the experiment you can look at it's README file https://gitlab.pavlovia.org/Anninas/human_ibl_piloting/blob/master/readme.md

-To make the experiment run on your own computer you have to:
-1.Create a new folder (keep it clean)
-2.download the Human_IBL.psyexp file (https://gitlab.pavlovia.org/Anninas/human_ibl_piloting)
-3.download the images in the folder

-The immages were created using another Psychopy experiment that can be found here: https://gitlab.pavlovia.org/Anninas/gratings_for_ibl
-This experiment does not run online but you can download the psyexp file and the excel sheet and run it on your computer to generate new images.
-The images automatically have their contrast in their name.
-To change the contrast of the grating just change the contrasts in the excel sheet.
+The code plots three plots for each of the participant that took the experiment and saves it in the behavioral_snapshot_figures folder
+The first plot shows the signed contrast on the x-axis and the percentage of right choices ("m") for that specific contrast on the y-axis.
+The second plot shows the signed contrast on the x-axis and the corresponding reaction time in seconds on the y axis The third plot show the trail number on the x-axis and the corresponding RT in seconds on the y-axis

+How to use the code
+Download behavioral_snapshots.py
+Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting Install ONE-api an ruamel_yaml_conda

 =======
-The function `behavioral_snapshots.py` requires [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting. which requires:  ONE-api and ruamel_yaml_conda